How do you start a landscaping company in 2027?

 - Commercial maintenance (8-15 crews): $250K-$900K — fleet + commercial-grade ZTRs + formal estimator + RFP-response sales team + irrigation specialty + licensed fertilization applicator + snow removal equipment in Northern markets (skid steer + plow + salt spreader $35-$90K each) + Aspire / LMN operational software + bonding + working capital reserve.

-- Design-build / hardscape: $800K-$3M — heavy equipment (skid steer + mini-excavator + dump truck + plate compactor + paver saw $200K-$500K combined) + landscape-designer salary $75K-$140K + CAD software (DynaSCAPE / VizTerra / Realtime Landscaping / PRO Landscape) + hardscape material inventory + showroom or design center + project-management software.
+- Design-build / hardscape: $800K-$3M — heavy equipment (skid steer + mini-excavator + dump truck + plate compactor + paver saw $200K-$500K combined) + market-designer salary $75K-$140K + CAD software (DynaSCAPE / VizTerra / Realtime Landscaping / PRO market) + hardscape material inventory + showroom or design center + project-management software.

 - Working capital reserve.
 Landscaping has a 30-60 day commercial AR cycle and instant payment on residential maintenance; commercial work requires $50K-$300K AR float; design-build requires $100K-$500K project-stage float.
 Snow removal compounds the AR cycle in Northern markets where municipal contracts pay 60-90 days post-event.